manifold-systems/manifold/docs/cheatsheet.md

 Clone the [Manifold sample project](https://github.com/manifold-systems/manifold-sample-project) to for a nice demonstration of features.

+Clone the [Manifold sample GraphQL project](https://github.com/manifold-systems/manifold-sample-graphql-app) to learn more about *schema-first* design with GraphQL using Manifold.

 Clone the [Manifold sample REST API project](https://github.com/manifold-systems/manifold-sample-rest-api) to quickly begin experimenting with a JSON Schema REST API using Manifold.